jessedearing/jesse.dev/content/about.md

 title = "About me"

 +++
-I am a senior site reliability engineer at VMware nearly a decade of professional experience.
+I am a senior site reliability engineer at VMware with nearly a decade of professional experience.
 I love building platforms to support running resilient software in production.